-- If you already have a MySQL database set up, you can skip to the section Configuring and Starting the MySQL Server on page 90 to verify that your MySQL configurations meet the requirements for Cloudera Manager. - It is important that the datadir directory, which, by default, is /var/lib/mysql, is on a partition that has sufficient free space. - Cloudera Manager installation fails if GTID-based replication is enabled in MySQL. - For Cloudera Navigator, make sure that the MySQL server system variable explicit_defaults_for_timestamp is disabled (set to "0") during installation and upgrades.
-(MySQL 5.6.6 and later). - 1.
-Install the MySQL database.
+- If you already have a MySQL database set up, you can skip to the section Configuring and Starting the MySQL Server on page 88 to verify that your MySQL configurations meet the requirements for Cloudera Manager. - For MySQL 5.6 and 5.7, you must install the MySQL-shared-compat or MySQL-shared package.
+This is required for the Cloudera Manager Agent package installation. - It is important that the datadir directory, which, by default, is /var/lib/mysql, is on a partition that has sufficient free space. - Cloudera Manager installation fails if GTID-based replication is enabled in MySQL. - For Cloudera Navigator, make sure that the MySQL server system variable explicit\defaults\for\timestamp is disabled (set to "0") during installation and upgrades.
+(MySQL 5.6.6 and later).

+1. Install the MySQL database.